microfleet/core/packages/plugin-casl/README.md

 ## Usage

-The `plugin-casl` extends `Microfleet` base type with `rbac` property which provides access to the `Rbac` class instance.
-This class includes extended support for scoped subjects in form of `['user:profile', 'admin:users']` and define abilities with top-level scopes:
+The `plugin-casl` extends the `Microfleet` base type with `RBAC` property which provides access to the `Rbac` class instance.
+This class includes extended support for scoped subjects like `['user:profile', 'admin:users']` and defines abilities with top-level scopes:

 ```ts
 const scopes = [